MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Overview
 ========

-MicroUI application is able to create an image where it is allowed to draw into: the MicroUI `ej.microui.display.BufferedImage`_.
+MicroUI application can create an image it can draw into: the MicroUI `ej.microui.display.BufferedImage`_.
-The format of this kind of images is Display (default), Standard or Custom (see next chapters).
+The format of this kind of image is Display (default), Standard, or Custom (see following chapters).

 .. warning:: The output format Standard and Custom depends on the VEE Port capabilities.